Suken

 Suken (数検 or 実用数学技能検定, Jitsuyō Sūgaku Ginō Kentei) is a world mathematics certification program and examination established in Japan in 1988.

+The Institute offers a mathematics testing and certification program that is widely regarded as a reliable and valuable measure of mathematical proficiency.
+By sharing the knowledge and expertise it has gained, the Institute strives to foster a lifelong passion for mathematics and elevate mathematical skills among people worldwide.

 Outline of Suken

 Each Suken level (Kyu) has two sections.
 Section 1 is calculation and Section 2 is application.

 Passing Rate

 In order to pass the Suken, you must correctly answer approximately 70% of section 1 and approximately 60% of section 2.